onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 1. Select **Admin Settings**;
 1. Tap the menu button again, a dialog box will pop-up as illustrated in the image below;
 1. Tap **Save Settings to Disk**, this will save your general and admin settings to the **_/odk/settings/collect.settings_**;
+1. Copy the settings file;  **/odk/settings/collect.settings** to **/odk/collect.settings** of any other device running ODK Collect;
+When you re-launch ODK Collect, it will automatically load those settings, and delete that file.